Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced person in your field I am convinced that I would be an ideal candidate to be considered for this job.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and knowledgeable [Your field] I believe that I’d be the perfect candidate to be considered for this job.

-Thank you for your consideration of my application.
-I look forward to getting in touch with you.
+Thank you for considering my application.
+I am looking forward to getting in touch with you.

 Sincerely,